electricimp/LIS3DH/README.md

 ### setDataRate(*rate_hz*)
 The *setDataRate* method sets the Output Data Rate (ODR) of the accelerometer in Hz.
 The nearest supported data rate less than or equal to the requested rate will be used and returned.
-Supported datarates are 0 (Shutdown), 1, 10, 25, 50, 100, 200, 400, 1600, and 5000 Hz.
+Supported datarates are 0 (Shutdown), 1, 10, 25, 50, 100, 200, 400, 1250 (Normal Mode only), 1600 (Low Power Mode only), and 5000 (Low Power Mode only) Hz.

 ```squirrel
 local rate = accel.setDataRate(100);